inn0kenty/pyinstaller-alpine/README.md

 You can use:

+ - inn0kenty/pyinstaller-alpine:3.8 for Python 3.8
- - inn0kenty/pyinstaller-alpine:3.7 for Python 3.7.0
+ - inn0kenty/pyinstaller-alpine:3.7 for Python 3.7
- - inn0kenty/pyinstaller-alpine:3.6 for Python 3.6.6
+ - inn0kenty/pyinstaller-alpine:3.6 for Python 3.6
- - inn0kenty/pyinstaller-alpine:3.5 for Python 3.5.6
+ - inn0kenty/pyinstaller-alpine:3.5 for Python 3.5
- - inn0kenty/pyinstaller-alpine:2.7 for Python 2.7.15
+ - inn0kenty/pyinstaller-alpine:2.7 for Python 2.7

+All images [except 2.7](https://pythonclock.org/) updates every sunday.

 ### Docker Multi-stage builds